KR-Labs/krl-model-zoo/examples/data/README.md

 ## License

-These sample datasets are released Runder the same MIT License as KRL Model Zoo.
+These sample datasets are released under the same Apache 2.0 License as KRL Model Zoo.

+---

+## Trademark Notice

+**KR-Labs™** is a trademark of Quipu Research Labs, LLC, a subsidiary of Sudiata Giddasira, Inc.

+---

+© 2025 KR-Labs.
+All rights reserved.